 Aims of the Economics Department

-The primary aim of the Economics Department at Hampton School is to teach the course in such a way, as to encourage students to develop an understanding of economic concepts and theories through a critical consideration of current issues, and then to apply economic concepts and theories in a range of contexts, with an appreciation of their value and limitations.
+The primary aim of the Economics Department at Hampton School is to encourage students to develop an understanding of economic concepts and theories through a critical consideration of current issues, and then to apply economic concepts and theories in a range of contexts, with an appreciation of their value and limitations.

-Students need to be strong at maths, though it is not essential to be taking A-level maths to study A-level economics.
+Students need to be strong at maths, though it is not essential to be taking A Level Maths to study Economics.
 They must also be able to express themselves clearly and to write well.

 Students take part in the Bank of England’s Target 2.0 Competition in Central London.
 This is an opportunity to simulate interest rate making decisions and understand the process of policy making.